 In the Rif Valley of Morocco, 35km outside of Chefchaouen lies the hidden paradise of Akchour.
 Discover the adventure of hiking in Akchour, Morocco.

-When I arrived in the town Chefchaouen, Morocco nicknamed the Blue City or the Blue Pearl, I immediately set out to explore the streets of the medina to find out: was the town of Chefchaouen actually that blue?
+When I arrived in the town Chefchaouen, Morocco nicknamed the Blue City or the Blue Pearl, I immediately set out to explore the streets of the medina to find out: is Chefchaouen actually that blue?

 The answer, yes, absolutely!
-Chefchaouen, Morocco is as blue and charming as it appears, I was thrilled, speechless at it's charm.
+Chefchaouen, Morocco is as blue as it appears, I was thrilled, speechless at it's charm.

-Along the way I had made some friends, and together we decided to go to Akchour Waterfalls the following day.
-I hadn’t heard much about the waterfalls, only that they were beautiful.
+During my time in this alluring town, I had made some friends, and together we decided to go to Akchour Waterfalls.
+I hadn’t heard much, if anything, about the waterfalls, only that they were beautiful.

 Of course you know I was into taking a day trip - hiking, waterfalls, canyoneering through the river, and a chance to reconnect with nature after recently spending quite a lot of time in cities like Seville, Amsterdam, Copenhagen and Budapest over the past couple months.

 Also, I thought it would be a unique opportunity to experience a waterfall hike in a country known for ancient winding streets of medinas, Islamic architecture and the Sahara Desert.

-Together the 7 of us hopped in a grand taxi first thing the next morning, and set off for a roughly 30-45 drive out of the city.
-We paid 35 Moroccan Dirham each for the ride one way.
+Together the seven of us hopped in a grand taxi first thing the next morning, and set off for a roughly 30-45 drive out of the city.
+In two cabs, we paid 35 Moroccan Dirham each for the ride one way (roughly $3.70 USD).

 After a green, scenic drive through the mountains - I had no idea that Morocco was so lush! - we arrived at a small town with only one street.

 Men were there, eager to offer their services as a guide.
-You don't need a guide, but a guide can be a great option because they know the land so well; know the routes so you won't get lost, safest places to cliff jump, possibly any cool part that you might miss if you didn't know they were there, etc. Plus it spurs their economy.
+Although you don't need a guide, they can be a great option because they know the land so well; know the routes so you won't get lost, safest places to cliff jump, possibly any cool part that you might miss if you didn't know they were there, etc. Plus it spurs their economy.

 We set off on foot, armed with the knowledge that if we went left we would wind up at the waterfall, or if we went straight and followed the river we could go towards God’s Bridge.